Shoko Nakagawa: Biography

+Career

-She made her entertainment debut in 2001, winning the Grand Prix award at the Popolo Girl Audition and representing the Jackie Chan talent agency.
-Later, on the "Yume-Ga-Oka Residence" programme on SKY PerfecTV!, she was given a Jackie Chan photobook by Midorikawa Shobō, who were guests on the show.
+She made her entertainment debut in 2001, winning the Grand Prix award at the Popolo Girl Audition and representing Jackie Chan talent agency.
+Later, on the "Yume-Ga-Oka Residence" programme on SKY PerfecTV!, she was given Jackie Chan's photobook by Midorikawa Shobō, who were guests on the show.
 She commented "I thought he was an enemy of Bruce Lee's", apparently referring to Enter the Dragon.

 In 2002, she was chosen as Miss Shōnen Magazine.

 Her official blog, Shokotan * Blog, opened in 2004, and by April 2006 it had received a total of 100 million hits.
 On February 2, 2008, the daily Japanese newspaper Mainichi Shimbun reported that her blog had been accessed 1 billion times.

 In 2004, she made a guest appearance in the 38th episode of Tokusou Sentai Dekaranger, after having previously appeared as a child in Chikyuu Sentai Fiveman.
 She later appeared with Katsumura on Men B.

 She appeared in a brief section of "Kangaeru Hito" ("People who think") on the Fuji TV network in 2004 as an illustrator, after which she appeared regularly on the later version of the programme which started with minor changes in early 2005, "Kangaeru Hitokoma" ("Thinking about one frame [of a cartoon strip]").
 On the Fuji TV show Kangaeru Hitokoma, on which she is an occasional guest, she drew in the style of Kazuo Umezu.

-For one year starting in May 2005, she appeared as a regular on the TBS programme "Ōsama no Brunch".
+For one year starting in May 2005, Nakagawa appeared as a regular on the TBS programme "Ōsama no Brunch".
 In July 2006, she released her debut single "Brilliant Dream".
 It entered the Oricon chart at number 29, with initial sales of 6313 copies.
 Nakagawa performed at Anime Expo 2008 at the Los Angeles Convention Center.

-Some of her work was shown on the May 11, 2006, edition of Downtown Deluxe on the Nippon TV network, She was a member of the judging panel in the "Jump Damashii" section of the Shūeisha publication Weekly Shōnen Jump, starting from Jump number 13 of 2006.
+Some of her work was shown on May 11, edition of Downtown Deluxe on Nippon TV network, Nakagawa was a member of the judging panel in the "Jump Damashii" section of the Shūeisha publication Weekly Shōnen Jump, starting from Jump number 13 of 2006.